Monthly change in nonfarm payroll jobs

 Source: The Conference Board-Burning Glass Help Wanted OnLine™ Publication Series (Austin Chamber)

-Requests for directions in Apple maps on July 5, 2020 reflect a 16% decrease in driving requests, and a 61% decrease in transit requests, compared to the index base period of January 13, 2020.
+Requests for directions in Apple maps on March 27, 2022 reflect an 54% increase in driving requests, and a 19% increase in transit requests, compared to the index base period of January 13, 2020.

 The data shows how visitors to (or time spent in) categorized places change compared to baseline days.
 A baseline day represents a normal value for that day of the week.
 The baseline day is the median value from the 5‑week period Jan.
 3-Feb.
 6, 2020.